 A risk factor is anything that increases a person’s chance of developing a tumor.
 Although risk factors often influence the development of a tumor, most do not directly cause the disease.
 Some people with several risk factors never develop a tumor, while others with no known risk factors do.
-However, knowing your risk factors and talking about them with your doctor may help you make more informed lifestyle and health care choices.
+Knowing your risk factors and talking about them with your doctor may help you make more informed lifestyle and health care choices.

-Gender.
+Sex.
 GIST is slightly more common in men than in women.